SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/00-environments/index.md

-# Add a session launcher to your project
+# Add a launcher to your project

-A session launcher defines the environment and compute resources for a Renku session.
-The basic steps for creating a session launcher are:
+A launcher defines the environment and compute resources for work on your Renku project.
+Renku supports two launcher types:

+- **Session** — an interactive environment for coding and data exploration.
+See [Creating an environment for your session](#creating-an-environment-for-your-session) below.
+- **Job** — a background run that executes a command you configure.
+See [How to create a job launcher](../jobs/create-a-job-launcher).

+The basic steps for creating a launcher are:

-1. In the **Sessions** section of the project page, click on ➕ to add a new session launcher.
+1. In the **Sessions** section of the project page, click on ➕ to add a new launcher.
+2. Choose **Session** or **Job** in the type selector.
-2. Choose and configure an **environment** (see [Creating an environment for your session](#creating-an-environment-for-your-session) below).
+3. Choose and configure an **environment** (see below for session launchers; job launchers require a custom environment).
-3. Select the **Resource class** that best fits your expected computational needs.
+4. Select the **Resource class** that best fits your expected computational needs.

    :::tip